3thousand30/simple_twitter_ai_agent/Readme.md

 ];
 ```
 ### 3. Secrets Configuration
-Store in AWS Secrets Manager or environment variables:
+**Option A**: Store in AWS Secrets Manager or environment variables:
 ```json
 {
   "twitter_api_key": "your_key",